Special Collections and University Archives

 - Books must be used on the table, properly supported by book mounts.

-- Certain materials, such as photographs and vellum, require that the user wear gloves when handling them.
+- Certain materials, such as photographs, require that the user wear gloves when handling them.